Good question…it depends!

 When a manager uses a third-party, there is usually a small fee for managing the vendor and repairs.
 When a manager has an in-house crew that repairs your home, they will typically charge an hourly market rate for their service.

-When you consider how much you should budget for maintenance, it is vital to consider the age of the home and how much time your tenant will spend living in the house.
+When you consider how much you should budget for maintenance, it is vital to consider the age of the home and how much time your resident will spend living in the house.

-If your home is ten years old and your tenants are professionals who work every day, you can factor in less maintenance to your annual budget.
+If your home is ten years old and your residents are professionals who work every day, you can factor in less maintenance to your annual budget.

-However, if your home is 70 years old and your tenant receives a government subsidy, expect a higher maintenance expense.
-The higher cost is explained by both the age of the home and the amount of time the tenant will live in the home.
+However, if your home is 70 years old and your resident receives a government subsidy, expect a higher maintenance expense.
+The higher cost is explained by both the age of the home and the amount of time the resident will live in the home.

 Your Little Rock property manager will handle daily, weekly, and monthly accounting you need to ensure all income and expenses recorded.